A menu into this page is:

 The gain is a multiplied product, so the order of years does not change the final number, but here, the last year is assumed to be the current partial year and ignored.
 And you might better understand seeing the years in a correct order.

-Morningstar also shows another number called Trailing Returns for various year periods which is the same annualized method, but from the current date day instead of year end values as here.
-It may be just as useful, but that means the both the starting point and the ending point data of each year period also varies every day, to use that same day 5 or 10 years ago.
-It does bypass the incomplete year issue, but it includes data not available here.
+Morningstar also shows another number called Trailing Returns for various year periods which is the same annualized method, but from the current date day instead of year end values as here (so all those years are complete then).
+It may be just as useful, but that means the both the starting point and the ending point data of each year period also varies every day, to use that same day for 5 or 10 years.
+It does bypass the incomplete year issue, but it includes calendar data not available here.

 Each year's data percentage must be the years final Total Return %, which assumes reinvested dividends.
 Morningstar.com shows ten years plus YTD of these annual Total Return % numbers.
 If the current partial YTD is included (an incomplete year as of yet), then of course that last YTD value will change as the year progresses and we do not know a correct number.
 But if omitting that incomplete final year, this method makes getting histories compounded gain numbers be easy.
 The data is shown in a table as interpreted in case you tried editing the data and messed up somehow, it may help see the trouble.
 If any data trouble editing the Morningstar data, just start over with the simple Copy and Paste.
 That works.